OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 ![](decoupled-stack.png "width=500")

-At the begining of this post we noted the following advantages of decoupled deployments:
+At the beginning of this post we noted the following advantages of decoupled deployments:

 * Each Lambda manages its own deployment lifecycle.
 * A single, shared API gateway allows Lambdas to interact via relative URLs.
 * A shared hostname makes it easier to manage HTTPS certificates.

 We can now see how decoupled deployments can contribute to a shared API Gateway, giving each Lambda its own deployment lifecycle, while still retaining a shared domain name.
-We now have a deployment stragety that allows microservices to be deployed independenatly, without any change to what is presented to the end user.
+We now have a deployment strategy that allows microservices to be deployed independently, without any change to what is presented to the end user.

+## Conclusion

+The promise of serverless platforms is that you no longer need to worry about what servers or operating systems are running your applications.
+This makes it incredibly easy to get your first few Lambdas up and running in a highly scalable and secure environment.

+As your Lambdas grow in number and complexity though, common deployment issues like environments, hot fixes, feature branches, and independent microservice lifecycles become critical.

+Unfortunately, the solutions put in place by AWS, specifically Lambda aliases and API Gateway stages, don't quite solve these patterns.
+The post [Why you should not use Lambda aliases to define environments](https://octopus.com/blog/multi-environment-lambda-deployments) describes how aliases fail to separate concerns like security, performance, and logging, while this post explained why API Gateway stages don't facilitate hot fixes and feature branches.

+However, with a one to one relationship between an environment and an API Gateway and stage, and a one to many relationship between an environment and Lambdas, we can design a serverless deployment process that scales across many environments while supporting common deployment patterns.

+In this post we demonstrated self-contained and decoupled serverless deployments, and highlighted many of the benefits of crafting these deployments with CloudFormation.
+The sample templates provide a foundation for anyone looking to architect serverless deployments that are manageable at scale.

+Happy deployments!